2nd Division (South Vietnam): 1973–1974

-The demands for reinforcements in Quang Nam Province and in the Quế Sơn Valley had spread the ARVN very thin in Quang Ngai Province, which had been boiling with enemy activity since early summer.
-The division had conducted fairly successful pacification and security operations in Quang Ngai. but the vast expanse of territory it had to cover was vulnerable to hit-and-run attacks.
+The demands for reinforcements in Quảng Nam Province and in the Quế Sơn Valley had spread the ARVN very thin in Quảng Ngãi Province, which had been boiling with enemy activity since early summer.
+The division had conducted fairly successful pacification and security operations in Quảng Ngãi. but the vast expanse of territory it had to cover was vulnerable to hit-and-run attacks.
 Furthermore, a number of ARVN outposts were deep in the hills beyond supporting or quick reinforcing distance.
-The principal adversary opposing the ARVN in Quang Ngai was still the PAVN 52nd Brigade, which had four infantry battalions, a sapper battalion, and supporting artillery.
+The principal adversary opposing the ARVN in Quảng Ngãi was still the PAVN 52nd Brigade, which had four infantry battalions, a sapper battalion, and supporting artillery.
 The brigade had its battalions deployed west of Highway 1 and south of Nghĩa Hành District Town in position to threaten the populated areas of Mộ Đức and Đức Phổ, as well as the mountain district seats at Sơn Hà, Trà Bồng, and Minh Long and the frontier outpost of Gia Vuc in the far western edge of Ba To District.
 Five other battalions of local sappers and infantry were disposed close to Highway 1 from the northern district of Bình Sơn south to Đức Phổ, and one battalion had infiltrated into the Batangan Peninsula east of Bình Sơn.
-Augmenting the division in Quang Ngai Province were 12 RF battalions and 3 battalions of the 11th Ranger Group.
-The 68th Ranger Battalion was at Sơn Hà District Town, over the mountains west of Quang Ngai City; the 69th Ranger Battalion was in Trà Bồng, up the Trà Bồng River from Bình Sơn; and the 70th Ranger Battalion was still defending the outpost at Gia Vuc.
-Timing operations with the opening of the offensive in Quang Nam Province, the PAVN initiated heavy attacks by fire and ground assaults throughout Quang Ngai on the night of 19 July 1974.
+Augmenting the division in Quảng Ngãi Province were 12 RF battalions and 3 battalions of the 11th Ranger Group.
+The 68th Ranger Battalion was at Sơn Hà District Town, over the mountains west of Quảng Ngãi City; the 69th Ranger Battalion was in Trà Bồng, up the Trà Bồng River from Bình Sơn; and the 70th Ranger Battalion was still defending the outpost at Gia Vuc.
+Timing operations with the opening of the offensive in Quảng Nam Province, the PAVN initiated heavy attacks by fire and ground assaults throughout Quảng Ngãi on the night of 19 July 1974.
 The following morning, PAVN gunners fired at the base at Chu Lai with eight 122-mm. rockets but caused no damage.
 Attacks continued for five days before the intensity began to fall off.